Cloudbet | FortuneJack | Bitstarz | mbit | bitcasino.io | orca88.com | 1xbet | Betcoin.ag |

 If being able to review transactions in depth is the only way to be confident of the legitimacy of the blockchain, so it’s the same as not using a blockchain, Kwabena said.

-Litecoin solved this problem by separating the transaction layer from the mining layer.
+By separating the transaction layer from the mining layer, Litecoin solved this problem.

 In the past, to be sure that the blockchain had not been tampered with, miners needed to confirm transactions by “mining” them, where they dedicate a lot of computing power to verifying that the transactions are legitimate.
 The cost of mining a block increased as the number of transactions in that block increased.